aws-samples/aws-cdk-tfsec/README.md

 The purpose of this repository is to demo how can we analyze and securize our Terraform code using a CI/CD Pipeline with a fully AWS services managed.

 #### Requirements
-  - CDK installed: [Getting started with the AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) (Ensure the minimal version 1.103.0 to make it working)
+  - CDK installed: [Getting started with the AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) (Ensure the minimal version 1.103.0 to make it works)
   - AWS Account
   - IAM User or IAM role with permissions to create AWS Resources.
   - Git installed: [Git installation](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)